piknotech/SwiftyHelpers/README.md

 # SwiftySnippets

 *SwiftySnippets* is collection of handy Swift snippets I use in most of my iOS apps.
 Some may be more broad, others might only make sense in conjunction with various iOS APIs.

 As I consider them useful for others too, I've decided to put them up on GitHub.
-Yet, with them belonging into different categories, they aren't bundled in a framework, but provided as single files.
-Please note that some references across the files are there nonetheless.
+Yet, with them belonging into different categories, they aren't bundled in a single framework, but provided as single files.
+In order to be able to be able to build the project, all files are nonetheless part of a static cocoa touch library of no further use.

+Please note that there are also some references across the files.

 ## Documentation